giorgiop94/giorgio-blog/_blog/writings/silence.md

 ---
 title: Gift Yourself Some Silence
 description: >
-  As new technologies continue to rush into our lives, it is critical that we ask ourselves how they will affect us, and how we can use them for our greatest benefit.
-  For the past few years, we’ve been doing that somewhat successfully with smartphones and social media.
+  Why reducing podcast consumption may be a good thing | Estimated Reading time: 5 minutes
 ---

-###### Why reducing podcast consumption may be a good thing
+*Why reducing podcast consumption may be a good thing*

 As new technologies continue to rush into our lives, it is critical that we ask ourselves how they will affect us, and how we can use them for our greatest benefit.